Top 10 best hybrid cars 2023

 Hybrid technology has become so common that it's made its way into some of the best and most popular models available

-You’ll probably associate hybrid cars with the Toyota Prius because it was one of the very first mainstream hybrids back in the late 1990s – and the subsequent models have moved the game on again.
-These days, Toyota puts the Prius’ eco-friendly powertrain in several different models, including an SUV and a family hatchback, while other manufacturers have developed their own hybrid powertrain technology in an effort to cut harmful tailpipe emissions.
+You’ll probably associate hybrid cars with the Toyota Prius, because it was one of the very first mainstream hybrids back in the late 1990s – and the subsequent models moved the game on again and again.
+These days, the Prius has been replaced by other hybrid cars and hybrid SUVs, while other manufacturers have developed their own hybrid powertrain technology in an effort to cut harmful tailpipe emissions.

 So which type of hybrid is best?
 That depends on your driving habits and budget, but all should save you money compared with a petrol or diesel model and tend to be less polluting.
-Check out our roundups of the best hybrid SUVs, best hybrid estate cars and the best hybrid and electric sports cars, or visit our guide to the best electric-only cars.
-And below is our list of the best hybrid cars overall you can buy today.
+Check out our roundups of the best hybrid SUVs, best hybrid estate cars and the best hybrid and electric sports cars, or visit our guide to the best fully-electric cars.
+If you’re after something used, why not read our list of the best second-hand hybrid cars?

 The plus points for the Tucson don’t end there, either.
-Inside, it features a plethora of standard kit such as a 10.25-inch touchscreen with Apple CarPlay and Android Auto, dual-zone automatic air conditioning and auto-emergency braking.
-Practicality is also excellent, with a 616-litre boot.
-It also gets a comprehensive five-year, unlimited mileage warranty to give peace of mind.
+Inside, it features a plethora of standard kit such as a 10.25-inch touchscreen with Apple CarPlay and Android Auto, dual-zone automatic air conditioning and automatic emergency braking (AEB).
+Practicality is also excellent, with a 616-litre boot and, like all Hyundais, the Tucson is covered by a comprehensive five-year, unlimited-mileage warranty for peace of mind.